Aon Privacy Statement

 Examples of countries we transfer personal information to include, but are not limited to, the United States of America, the United Kingdom, Ireland, Singapore, India and the Philippines.

 If you would like further information about whether your information will be disclosed to overseas recipients, please contact us as noted below.
 You also have a right to contact us for more information about the safeguards we have put in place (including a copy of relevant contractual commitments, which may be redacted for reasons of commercial confidentiality) to ensure the adequate protection of your personal information when this is transferred as mentioned above.

 Do we have security measures in place to protect your information?

 The security of your personal information is important to us and Aon has implemented reasonable physical, technical and administrative security standards to protect personal information from loss, misuse, alteration or destruction.
-We protect your personal information against unauthorized access, use or disclosure, using security technologies and procedures, such as encryption and limited access.
-Only authorized individuals access your personal information, and they receive training about the importance of protecting personal information.
+We protect your personal information against unauthorised access, use or disclosure, using security technologies and procedures, such as encryption and limited access.
+Only authorised individuals access your personal information, and they receive training about the importance of protecting personal information.